March 27, 2026

 Role of Customs Brokers

-Licensed Customs House Agents (CHA) handle filings, duty payments, and communication with customs
+Licensed Customs House Agents (CHA) handle filings, duty payments, and communication with customs.
+They reduce errors, speed up clearance, and help avoid penalties.

 Common Challenges & Risks